Absolomjr/Absolomjr/README.md

 - 📝 I regularly write articles and posts on my LinkedIN.

-- 💬 Ask me about **ask me about Full-Stack Development, OOP in Python, and CyberSecurity best practices.**
+- 💬 Ask me about **Full-Stack Development, OOP in Python, and CyberSecurity best practices.**

 - 📫 How to reach me **absolomjr100@gmail.com**